-8 Tips To Get Rid Of Bloating When You Need To Lie Down
+Tips To Get Rid Of Bloating When You Need To Lie Down

 When you chew gum, you can swallow air, which often leads to stomach bloating, Duker Freuman explains.
 She notes it’s a tip off that you’re swallowing air and adding gas to your stomach if you find yourself belching.
 The extra gas is getting caught in your stomach.

+Any kind of physical activity can cause your bowel movements to occur more regularly, which in turn will help you release any excess gas in your system.
+So, if you're feeling extra bloated — whether it's after a big holiday meal or not — a quick walk around your block can relieve your symptoms.

-Duker Freuman also cautions that you can swallow air in more ways than one.
-If you’re a runner and you’re gasping for air or chugging water, that could also cause you to have a gas build up in the stomach.
+Keep it low-key, though.
+Duker Freuman also cautions intense exercise can make you swallow air.
+If you’re a runner and you’re gasping for air or chugging water, for instance, that could also cause you to have a gas build up in the stomach.
 Snoring is another way we take in air.

 Take probiotics